Flower mantis

-Flower mantises are praying mantis species that use a special form of camouflage referred to as aggressive mimicry, which they not only use to attract prey, but avoid predators as well.
+Flower mantises are mantises that use a form of camouflage referred to as aggressive mimicry, which they use both to attract prey and to avoid predators.
 These insects have specific colorations and behaviors that mimic flowers in their surrounding habitats.

 This strategy has been observed in other mantises including the stick mantis and dead-leaf mantis.
 The observed behavior of these mantises includes positioning themselves on a plant and either inserting themselves within the irradiance or on the foliage of the plants until a prey insect comes within range.

 Many species of flower mantises are popular as pets.
-The flower mantises are non-nocturnal group with a single ancestry (a clade), but the majority of the known species belong to family Hymenopodidea.
+The flower mantises are diurnal group with a single ancestry (a clade), but the majority of the known species belong to family Hymenopodidea.

 Example species: Orchid mantis

 The orchid mantis, Hymenopus coronatus of southeast Asia mimics orchid flowers.
 There is no evidence that suggests that they mimic a specific orchid, but their bodies are often white with pink markings and green eyes.
 These insects display different body morphologies depending on their life stage; juveniles are able to bend their abdomens upwards, allowing them to easily resemble a flower.
-However, the adult’s wings are too large, inhibiting their ability to bend as the juveniles do.
+However, the adult's wings are too large, inhibiting their ability to bend as the juveniles do.
 This dichotomy suggests that there must be other processes involved to attract insect prey species.
 Since Hymenopus coronatus do not mimic one orchid in particular, their colorations often do not match the coloration of a single orchid species.